Joey-99/Reverse-Visual-Search/README.md

 It contains final report, supplementary material and img files.
 ## 4. How to run and replicate results
 * ### Reverse Image Search - Baseline
+File name is "Reverse Image Search Baseline.ipynb" in code file, since it is a ipynb file, so you can just dowload the file and import to colab to run.
+In the github you can preview the code process and output.

 * ### Reverse Image Search Improvement
 To run this improved version, you should first run